Words of Caution

 - Black plastic trash bags - Two is the usual recommendation.
 This is another optional item.
 We do not carry it.
 We feel the poncho is adequate.
 But they do have the advantage of being light, cheap and versatile- they can be used as raingear, a tube tent, as water collection during a rainstorm and so on.

 - Fire starter- This could be a military trioxane tablet, any one of the fire starting tablets form REI, cotton balls dipped in Vaseline (my personal favorite- they can burn up to 12 minutes), saw dust with paraffin wax, or any number of other options.

 - Heavy line or cord/ fishing line- The options here are numerous as are the uses.
 The simplest, although maybe not cheapest option is heavy test fishing line.
 Stren has a huge line of products.
 Avoid monofilament line and get something heavier, perhaps 40 to 60 pound test.
 Some recommend dental floss, but its strength is questionable.

 - Plastic drinking tube- A three foot long piece of tubing can be used to drink water collected in a solar still.

 - Clear, lightweight plastic- A piece or two, about 4 foot square, can be used to make a solar still.

 - Fish hooks, sinkers- Four or five hooks and a few swivel sinkers tucked into the kit can be handy if you are in an area where you can fish.

 Buying a Commercial Survival Kit

-If you do not have the time or inclination to build your own kit, REI offers a number of survival kits.
+If you do not have the time or inclination to build your own kit, there are thousands of survival kits available these days.
 Many of them contain at least most of the essential items, but some are specialised, for cold weather for example.
 So pay attention to the contents.
 Buying any commercial survival kit will likely require

 Back to Top